The 1920s

 Rails through the Alps

 The opening of the 8.5-km Ōtira tunnel on 4 August completed the transalpine railway between Christchurch and Greymouth.
-At the time it was the longest tunnel outside the Alps and the seventh-longest in the world.
+At the time it was the longest tunnel in the southern hemisphere and the sixth-longest in the world.
 Tunnelling work had begun in 1908, but the project was plagued by engineering problems and labour shortages.
 Due to the tunnel’s length and steep gradient, electric locomotives were used to haul trains through it.

 From the 1920s to the 1960s popular Sunday excursions were run from Christchurch to Arthur’s Pass and Ōtira.
 Today, the line is a vital route for carrying West Coast coal to Lyttelton for export, while the TranzAlpine passenger train has become a thriving tourist operation, conveying 200,000 passengers a year across the Southern Alps.